How to start up your Mac in recovery mode

-6. Once complete, you will see the same Utilities screen as the regular Recovery Mode, which gives you the same options to restore your system.
+6. Once complete, you will see the same Utilities screen as the regular recovery mode, which gives you the same options to restore your system.

-Mac Recovery Mode: A last resort
+Mac recovery mode: The last resort

-It is always worthwhile to run a Disk Utility scan if possible before reinstalling your macOS.
+It is always worthwhile to run a Disk Utility scan, if possible, before reinstalling your macOS.
 It’s even better to keep your Mac maintained with regular scans for issues that can accumulate to cause problems.
-Give your Mac a complete tidy up before restarting in Recovery Mode.
+Give your Mac a complete tidy-up before restarting in recovery mode.
 Clean out the junk, declutter and restore your beloved Mac to full health.

-Caches and system junk quickly build up to clog your system and cause performance problems that might lead you to believe you need to reinstall your macOS, when really all it needs is a thorough clean-out.
+Caches and system junk quickly build up to clog your system and cause performance problems that might lead you to believe you need to reinstall your macOS when really all it needs is a thorough clean-out.
 CleanMyMac X has cleared 737 million GB of junk files that wear down your system and uninstalled 10.5 million unnecessary applications and their forgotten extensions.

-CleanMyMac X can also run diagnostics without entering either Mac Recovery Mode, meaning you can fix operating issues before you need to initiate a full reinstall.
+CleanMyMac X can also run diagnostics without entering either Mac recovery mode, meaning you can fix operating issues before you need to initiate a full reinstall.

-Get CleanMyMac X to improve the longterm performance of your Mac!
+Get CleanMyMac X to improve the long-term performance of your Mac!